nickname8888/Ocr-Without-Libraries/README.md

 # Ocr-Without-Libraries

 The goal of this repository is to achieve character recognition withouot using any machine learning libraries and building everything from scratch.
-I have implemented a basic k-nearest neighbours classifier to recognize numeric digits 0-9.
+A k-nearest neighbours classifier is used to classify numeric digits 0-9.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/MnistExamples.png/320px-MnistExamples.png" width="500" height="300">